IBM/telco-network-cloud-drivers/content/reference/security/default-client-credentials.md

 title: Default Client Credentials
 weight: 10
 ---
-During the default installation of Agile Lifecycle Manager (ALM) your system is deployed with a set of credentials configured for three standard clients.
+During the default installation of Telco Network Cloud Orchestration (TNCO) your system is deployed with a set of credentials configured for three standard clients.
 Unless changed (recommended), these will be as follows;

 # Default Clients